scripting/fargoPublisher/README.md

 Set environment variables with your S3 paths.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;fpStoragePath -- where the users' files will be stored.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;fpHostingPath -- where the users' files will be stored.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;fpDataPath -- where you want names and stats to be stored.